codac-team/codac/doc/user_manual/tutorial/01-introduction/index.rst

 ---------

 Make sure that Tubex and its dependencies are installed on your computer.
 You also need the VIBes viewer for visualization.
-The details are provided in :ref:`sec-installation-label`.
+The details are provided in :ref:`sec-installation`.

-Then, start a new project as explained in :ref:`sec-start-cpp-project-label` or :ref:`sec-start-py-project-label` and verify that it is displaying information about a simple tube in the terminal.
+Then, start a new project as explained in :ref:`sec-start-cpp-project` or :ref:`sec-start-py-project` and verify that it is displaying information about a simple tube in the terminal.